apache/nuttx/configs/sama5d4-ek/README.txt

         CONFIG_DEV_RANDOM=y   : Enables /dev/random

     6. This configuration has support for NSH built-in applications enabled.
+       Only one built-in application is included by default, however:  The I2C Tool.
+See the section above entitle "I2C Tool" and the note with regar to I2C below.

     7. This configuration has support for the FAT, ROMFS, and PROCFS file systems built in.